ZonW/P2P-Cloud-Computing-Sharing-Platform/Proposal.md

 ### Seller management page
 Show listing status (active/inactive/completed) and details
 ### Buyer management page
-Show purchased sessions and their link, the session management will be achieved through Teamviewer API.
+Show purchased sessions and details with connection links.
+The session management will be achieved through Teamviewer API.
 Commenting and rating function on finished sessions.

 ## Extra feature: